coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 in it has a DC of 15.
 In the same way, a climber with a handaxe or similar implement can cut handholds in an ice wall.

-*Catching Yourself When Falling:* It's practically impossible to catch yourself on a wall while falling.
-Make a Climb check (DC = wall's DC +
+*Catching Yourself When Falling:* It’s practically impossible to catch yourself on a wall while falling.
+Make a Climb check (DC = wall’s DC +
 20) to do so.
-It's much easier to catch yourself on a slope (DC = slope's DC + 10).
+It’s much easier to catch yourself on a slope (DC = slope’s DC + 10).

 *Catching a Falling Character While Climbing:* If someone climbing above you or adjacent to you falls, you can attempt to catch the falling character if he or she is within your reach.
 Doing so requires a successful melee touch attack against the falling character (though he or she can voluntarily forego any Dexterity bonus to AC if desired).
-If you hit, you must immediately attempt a Climb check (DC = wall's DC + 10).
+If you hit, you must immediately attempt a Climb check (DC = wall’s DC + 10).
 Success indicates that you catch the falling character, but his or her total weight, including equipment, cannot exceed your heavy load limit or you automatically fall.
-If you fail your Climb check by 4 or less, you fail to stop the character's fall but don't lose your grip on the wall.
-If you fail by 5 or more, you fail to stop the character's fall and begin falling as well.
+If you fail your Climb check by 4 or less, you fail to stop the character’s fall but don’t lose your grip on the wall.
+If you fail by 5 or more, you fail to stop the character’s fall and begin falling as well.

-**Action:** Climbing is part of movement, so it's generally part of a move action (and may be combined with other types of movement in a move action).
+**Action:** Climbing is part of movement, so it’s generally part of a move action (and may be combined with other types of movement in a move action).
 Each move action that includes any climbing requires a separate Climb check.
-Catching yourself or another falling character doesn't take an action.
+Catching yourself or another falling character doesn’t take an action.

 **Special:** You can use a rope to haul a character upward (or lower a